 Lynton Keith Caldwell

 Born in Iowa in 1913, Lynton Keith Caldwell (1913 – 2006) moved with his family to Hammond, Indiana where his lifelong love of the natural world originated with the frequent trips he would make over the following years to explore the rare Indiana Dunes Ecosystem.
 He also became active in the protracted, ultimately successful effort to create the Indiana Dunes National Lakeshore (now the Indiana Dunes National Park).

-In 1956, after a year of teaching at UC Berkeley, Caldwell accepted a position with the School of Government at IU Bloomington to administer a newly established joint public administration program with Thailand, later extended to Indonesia.
-Over the next few years his work took him around the world.
+In 1956, after a year of teaching at UC Berkeley, Caldwell accepted a position with the School of Government at IU Bloomington to administer a newly established joint public administration program with Thailand, which later extended to Indonesia.
+Over the next few years, his work took him around the world.

-For the next 25 years, Caldwell continued to teach, lecture and act as consultant on environmental affairs to institutions, universities and government entities both in the United States and across the globe.
+For the next 25 years, Caldwell continued to teach, lecture and act as a consultant on environmental affairs to institutions, universities and government entities both in the United States and across the globe.
 Among many awards and citations, in 1982 the United Nations Environmental Program (UNEP) elected him to its Global 500 Roll of Honor.
-He also authored 15 books and some 300 peer reviewed articles.
+He also authored 15 books and some 300 peer-reviewed articles.

 Author of A Walk on the Wild Side

 “Never Play Cards with a man called Doc.
 Never eat at a place called Mom’s.
 Never sleep with a woman whose troubles are worse than your own.”
 From A Walk on the Wild Side (1955).